Are you wondering how much to feed a cat?

 Your cat will need to drink more water if kept on a dry food diet to reduce the risk of dehydration.

 Semi-moist cat food is primarily water so will keep your cat hydrated alongside its daily drinking water.
-However, it also frequently contains more salt, sugar and additives than dry and canned food.
+But, it also often contains more salt, sugar and additives than dry and canned food.

 This makes it more suitable to have as a treat or combined with other foods rather than giving it by itself.
 It is easy and convenient to serve and store, but quickly dries out and goes off when opened.